Lawyer for contract law during the Corona pandemic

 The other legal view is that the closure of the premises by the Federal Council does not amount to a defect in the leased property.
 The landlord is not obliged to guarantee the operation of a given store.
 He must merely comply with the regulations applicable to landlords or building owners (such as fire regulations, building regulations, etc.).
 However, the business closure does not relate to the leased property but to the operators of the shop premises.
 Therefore, the provision falls within their area of responsibility.

-However, until the situation is fully resolved, it is highly recommended to consult with the landlord and find a satisfactory alternative for both parties.
-For example, a payment in instalments or a deferral of the rent could be agreed, while at the same time extending the lease.
+However, until this matter is completely resolved, it is highly recommended to talk to the landlord and find an alternative that is satisfactory for both parties.
+For example, an instalment payment or deferment of the rent could be agreed, with a simultaneous extension of the tenancy.